-15. Mediterranean steps
+15. Mediterranean Steps

 Along the steps, you’ll have the pleasure of seeing some 500 species of plants, hundreds of birds, and other intriguing animals that call Gibraltar home.
-However, be warned.
-The hike is strenuously steep, and most visitors prefer to take the cable car at least one way up or down.
+However, be warned… The hike is extremely steep so most visitors prefer to take the cable car at least one way up or down.

 16. World War II

-Due to its vital position, the British controlled nearly all ships coming from the Mediterranean Sea into the Altlantic Ocean.
+Due to its vital position, the British controlled nearly all ships coming from the Mediterranean Sea into the Atlantic Ocean.
 To make room for the massive military operations (and for the safety of the civilians), more than half of Gibraltars population was evacuated at the beginning of the war!